-OSBI Director Ricky Adams has been a law enforcement professional for over 38 years.
+OSBI Director Ricky Adams has been a law enforcement professional for over 40 years, joining the Bureau as its deputy director in February 2018.
 He began his career at the municipal level with the Elk City and Edmond Police Departments from 1980-1986, before joining the ranks of the Oklahoma Highway Patrol.
-Adams was the honor graduate of the 42nd OHP Academy in 1986.
 He then continued a 32-year career, serving at every level within the Highway Patrol to include 31 months as the assistant commissioner for the Oklahoma Department of Public Safety.
 He was selected as the 26th chief of the Oklahoma Highway Patrol in 2013 and served Oklahoma in that position until his retirement in November 2017.
-Adams played a key role in the agency’s modernization efforts and the creation of the patrol’s highly successful criminal interdiction troop.
+Adams played a key role in the agency’s modernization efforts, the creation of the patrol’s highly successful criminal interdiction troop and major facilities infrastructure upgrades.
 He has commanded patrol operations during many large-scale manhunts and Oklahoma’s natural disasters and was one of the first responders to the 1995 Oklahoma City bombing.
-He has received numerous law enforcement awards for his criminal interdiction efforts.
-In 2015, he was honored by induction into the Elk City Oklahoma Leadership Hall of Fame.
+He has received numerous law enforcement awards and in 2015 was honored by an induction into the Elk City Oklahoma Leadership Hall of Fame.

 Adams holds a Master of Strategic Studies Degree from the US Army War College and a Bachelor of Science from the University of Central Oklahoma.
 He is a 2001 graduate of the FBI National Academy and a 2016 graduate of the FBI National Executive Institute.
-He is also a graduate of the CAPSTONE Program at the National Defense University; National Security Management Course at Syracuse University; JTF Commander Course; Harvard University's Black Sea Security Program, and General and Flag Officer Homeland Security Executive Seminar, to name a few.
+He is also a graduate of the CAPSTONE Program at the National Defense University; National Security Management Course at Syracuse University; JTF Commander Course; Harvard University's Black Sea Security Program; General and Flag Officer Homeland Security Executive Seminar, and the Executive Development Program for Oklahoma State Officials, to name a few.

-Adams is a member of the International Association of Chiefs of Police (IACP) and was the former Southern Region Chairman for the State & Provincial Police (S&P) Section.
-He is also a current member of the Rotary Club, VFW, and American Legion of Edmond and has served on numerous state and national boards and advisory groups over the years.
-He is married to his wife of 40 years, Cathy, and lives in Edmond.
+Adams is a member of the International Association of Chiefs of Police (IACP), the Association of State Criminal Investigative Agencies (ASCIA) and was the former Southern Region Chairman for the State & Provincial Police (S&P) Section.
+He is also a current member of the VFW and American Legion of Edmond and serves on numerous state boards and advisory groups.
+He is married to his wife of 42 years, Cathy, and lives in Cashion, OK.

 Bryan Rizzi was born in Cordell, Oklahoma, and reared in Posen, Illinois, a south suburb of Chicago.
 Bryan returned to Oklahoma in 1983 and began his law enforcement career in 1985 with the Washita County Sheriff’s Department.
 Bryan joined the Clinton, Oklahoma, Police Department in 1986 where he served that community for eighteen years.
 He began his career as a patrolman and discovered an interest in criminal investigations.
 He became a detective in 1989 and commanded the Criminal Investigations Division of the Clinton Police Department from 1992 until 2004.
 In 2004, Bryan fulfilled a career-long goal by joining the Oklahoma State Bureau of Investigation and becoming a special agent.
 He served in the Oilfield Crimes Unit and the Southwest Regional Office as a general assignment agent.
 In 2007, he was promoted to special agent in charge of the Intelligence Unit.
 Bryan helped create the Oklahoma Information Fusion Center (OIFC) and served as its first director.
 He was promoted to inspector in 2009 and served as division director for the Information Services Division and the Administrative Services Division of the OSBI.